 N-Triples is a line-based, plain text format for encoding an RDF graph.

-This document was published by the RDF Working Group as a Candidate Recommendation.
+This document was published by the RDF Working Group as a Last Call Working Draft.
 This document is intended to become a W3C Recommendation.
-If you wish to make comments regarding this document, please send them to email@example.com (subscribe, archives).
-W3C publishes a Candidate Recommendation to indicate that the document is believed to be stable and to encourage implementation by the developer community.
-This Candidate Recommendation is expected to advance to Proposed Recommendation no earlier than 26 November 2013.
+If you wish to make comments regarding this document, please send them to firstname.lastname@example.org (subscribe, archives).
+The Last Call period ends 14 October 2013.
 All comments are welcome.